chrisg2/snaptest-dotnet/docs/CreatingAndUpdatingSnapshots.md

 ## Automatically refresh all snapshots to reflect actual values

-Run tests with the `SNAPTEST_REFRESH` environment variable set to any non-blank value to force all snapshots to be refreshed to reflect the actual value passed in to snapshot comparisons performed by the test run.
+Run tests with the `SNAPTEST_REFRESH` environment variable set to any non-blank value to force all snapshots to be refreshed to reflect the actual value passed in to snapshot matches performed by the test run.

 For example: